tlsw231/IDF_curve/README.md

 Notebook to compute IDF curve by fitting GEV distribution to high-resolution CESM output for a pre-industrial control simulation.
 The analysis uses 6-hourly precipitation over a duration of 51 years (1970-2021)

+The analysis also shows how to use the map_blocks routine from Xarray to parallelize the calculation over the entire globe.